 Because that’s where the chance is highest that someone who doesn’t know your restaurant will see it.
 You can also advertise it yourself in the restaurant.

 Distribute flyers or put up posters that refer to your content.
-And finally, especially if you offer special content such as cooking videos or live streams, you can address your guests directly
+You can use flyer template designs to create amazing flyers according to the requirement.
+And finally, especially if you offer special content such as cooking videos or live streams, you can address your guests directly.

 After reading this blog post, you will be one step closer to optimizing your marketing.